Cosimo-CS/Flask-PyProject/README.md

 - Removing scripts, iframes, and other potentially harmful tags.
 - Removing or sanitizing attributes that could be used for malicious purposes, like `onload`, `onclick`, etc.
 - Ensuring that the content adheres to a specified whitelist of allowed tags and attributes.

+**To add another security layer I also used Jinja2**

+**What is Jinja2?**

+Jinja2 is a modern and designer-friendly templating engine for Python web frameworks.
+It allows you to create dynamic HTML pages by embedding Python-like expressions in your HTML.

+**Key Features**

+- **Template Inheritance**: Allows you to reuse common layout structures.
+- **Variables**: Dynamically insert values into your HTML.
+- **Control Structures**: Use loops and conditionals to control the rendering of your HTML.
+- **Filters**: Modify the display of variables.

+**How Jinja2 Works**

+**Templates**

+A template is an HTML file with placeholders for dynamic content.
+These placeholders are called variables and control structures.

+**Rendering**

+Rendering is the process of combining a template with data to produce a final HTML document.

 ### **3.** Protect yourself against SSTI attacks.